Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Foreign qualifying is essentially asking permission to do business in the state of Kansas.
 And the notion that “it’s easier to ask forgiveness than permission” doesn’t apply here.
 Failing to foreign qualify before starting a business in Kansas yields consequences that are far costlier than registering in the first place.

 If you fail to foreign qualify, your LLC will be prohibited from bringing any action or lawsuit to Kansas courts.
-Additionally, you will be liable for all the fees and penalties your LLC would have paid during its time in Kansas had it been properly registered.
+Additionally, you will be liable for all the LLC taxes, fees, and penalties your LLC would have paid during its time in Kansas had it been properly registered.

 But transacting unauthorized business won’t completely cut you off from activity in Kansas.
 For example, you would still be allowed to defend an action in court, and your existing in-state contracts would still be considered valid.